Crystal Palace 2 Watford 1

 Pardew, of course, had memorably nodded the Eagles into the final with their dramatic extra-time winner against Liverpool.

 And 26 years later he was celebrating with a clenched fist and a knowing grin as his current side created a carbon copy for Bolasie's opener.

 This time it was Yohan Cabaye, rather than Andy Gray, who swung in a corner towards the near post.

 Damien Delaney reprised the Andy Thorn flick-on and Bolasie applied the Pardew finish, squeezing his header between the far post and Hornets goalkeeper Costel Pantilimon.

-However, they were level for just six minutes before Pape Souare sent an inviting high cross towards Wickham, who rose above Nathan Ake and guided his header across Pantilimon and into the far corner.
+However, Watford were level for just six minutes before Pape Souare sent an inviting high cross towards Wickham, who rose above Ake and guided a towering header across Pantilimon and into the far corner.